 Which scuba diving centres to choose in French Polynesia?

 Scuba diving is not cheap in French Polynesia, but it is generally in line with the overall cost of living, which tends to be high, accommodation and food included.
-French Polynesia uses the Pacific Franc (XPF) as a currency which is at a fixed rate with the Euro.
+French Polynesia uses the Pacific Franc (XPF) as a currency that is at a fixed rate with the Euro.
 EU residents can withdraw money without any exchange fee at ATMs with their credit cards.

 The price of a single dive in French Polynesia varies from 7,000 XPF (59€) to 15,000 XPF (126€) depending on the dive centre and if the location includes a long boat ride to reach the dive site.
 At an average price of 10,000 XPF the dive, if you plan at least 10 dives during your trip, the budget would be around 840€ only for scuba diving (if you’re an avid diver that’s the minimum I recommend, I went for 14 dives myself in 3 weeks).